celestiaorg/networks/troubleshoot.md

 this means you need to:
 - check that the trusted peer is initialized in the `TrustedPeer` field in `config.toml`
 - be sure that the address of the trusted peer is reachable
-- ensure that the trusted peer is a Celestia Full Node and it's live
+- ensure that the trusted peer is a Celestia Bridge Node and it's live